lmapii/practical-zephyr/02_devicetree_basics/readme.md

 };
 ```

 So what's this `phandle-array` type?
-It is simply a list of phandles _with metadata_.
+It is a list of phandles _with metadata_ for each phandle.
 This is how it works:

 - By convention, a `phandle-array` property is plural and its name should thus end in _s_.
 - The value of a `phandle-array` property is an array of phandles, but each phandle can be followed by cells (32-bit values).
-In the example above, the two values `1 2` are `&{/node_a}`'s _metadata, whereas `3` is `&label_b`'s metadata.
+In the example above, the two values `1 2` are `&{/node_a}`'s _metadata_, whereas `3` is `&label_b`'s metadata.
 - The new properties `#phandle-array-of-ref-cells` tell how many metadata _cells_ are supported by the node.
-Such properties are called [specifier cells][zephr-dts-bindings-specifier-cells]: In our example, for `node_a` it specifies that the node supports two cells, `node_b` only one.
+Such properties are called [specifier cells][zephr-dts-bindings-specifier-cells]: In our example, `node_a` specifies that the node supports two cells, `node_b`'s specifier cell only allows one cell after its phandle.

 _Specifier cells_ like `#phandle-array-of-ref-cells` have a defined naming convention: The name is formed by removing the plural '_s_' and attaching '_-cells_' to the name of the `phandle-array` property.
 For our property _phandle-array-of-refs_, we thus end up with _phandle-array-of-ref~~s~~**-cells**_.

-You may have noticed that the property `#gpio-cells` doesn't follow the specifier cell naming convention: Every rule has its exceptions, and in case you're interested in details, I'll leave you with a reference to [Zephyr's documentation on specifier cells][zephr-dts-bindings-specifier-cells].
+If you've been browsing Zephyr's devicetree files, you may have noticed that the property `#gpio-cells` doesn't follow the specifier cell naming convention: Every rule has its exceptions, and in case you're interested in details, I'll leave you with a reference to [Zephyr's documentation on specifier cells][zephr-dts-bindings-specifier-cells].

 Before we look at a real-world example of a `phandle-array`, let's sum up `phandle` types.
-You'll find this exact list also in [Zephyr's documentation on `phandle` types][zephyr-dts-phandles], but since it is a short one, I hope they'll let me borrow it:
+You'll find this exact list also in [Zephyr's documentation on `phandle` types][zephyr-dts-phandles], but since it is a short one, I hope it's OK to borrow it:

 - To reference exactly one node, use the `phandle` type.
 - To reference _zero_ or more nodes, we use the `phandles` type.
 - To reference _zero_ or more nodes **with** metadata, we use a `phandle-array`.

+In case you're still confused, we'll look at a real-world example for a `phandle-array` just now.

 #### Syntax and semantics for `phandle-array`s

-In case you've been experimenting with the above overlay, you may have noticed that I've been cheating you a little: The project still _compiles_ just fine even if you delete the `#phandle-array-of-ref-cells` properties, or give `phandle-array-of-refs` a different name that does _not_ end in an _s_.
+In case you've been experimenting with the above overlay, you may have noticed that I've been cheating you a bit: The project still _compiles_ just fine even if you delete the `#phandle-array-of-ref-cells` properties, or give `phandle-array-of-refs` a different name that does _not_ end in an _s_.

 Why?
 Our devicetree is still _syntactically_ correct even if we do not follow the given convention.
-In the end, `phandle-array-of-refs` is simply an array of cells since every reference is expanded to the `phandle`'s value - even without the expansion, its syntax would still fit a `<prop-encoded-array`.
+In the end, `phandle-array-of-refs` is simply an array of cells since every reference is expanded to the `phandle`'s value - even without the expansion, its syntax would still fit a `<prop-encoded-array>`.
 A _syntactically_ sound devicetree, however, is only half the job: Eventually, we'll have to define some _schema_ and add _meaning_ to all the properties and their values; we'll have to define the devicetree's **semantics**.

 Without semantics, the DTS generator can't make sense of the provided devicetree and therefore also won't generate anything that you'd be able to use in your application.
-Once you add semantics to your nodes, you'll have to strictly follow the previous convention, which is also why I've already included it in this chapter.
-The details, however, we'll explore in the next chapter about devicetree _semantics_.
+Once you add semantics to your nodes, you'll have to strictly follow the previous convention, which is also why I've already included the notation in this article.
+The details, however, we'll explore in the next article about devicetree _bindings_.

 #### `phandle-array` in practice